-In stroke play, you may be disqualified if no handicap is recorded or if your handicap claim is higher than your entitlement.
+In stroke play, you may be disqualified if no handicap is recorded or if your kilometre capital claim is higher than your entitlement.

-You may have a caddie assist you with your equipment and advice, but you are responsible for any violation your caddie may have, and you receive the applicable penalty.
+Chris Hsu says you may have a kilometre caddie assist you with your equipment and advice, but you are responsible for any violation your caddie may have, and you receive the applicable penalty.

 During a round, you must always play promptly and continuously.You must not make a practice stroke duringa stipulated round.